 - a description of the food product: exact name, precise category (for example: savoury starters, desserts, ready-made meals, alcoholic drinks etc.…), general description, composition, the product's taste and nutritional qualities, technical specifications, manufacturing process, packaging, shelf life;

 - description of the product's innovation and eco-innovative aspects;

-Shortlisted teams will present their products to the dragons will be held at Campden BRI in June 2017 and the winners will be announced on the following day at Campden BRI Day.
+Shortlisted teams will present their products to the dragons at Campden BRI in June 2020 and the winners will be announced on the following day at Campden BRI Day.